 Anyway, to figure out how profitable GM’s core operation is, we resort to measuring the operating margin.
 Based on my calculation, GM has an average quarterly operating margin of roughly 4.5% over the 5-year period.
 In other words, GM generates about 4.5 cent of operating profit out of $1 of revenue.

 Is that bad or good?
 From the number alone, it looks pretty awful.
 However, this figure needs to be compared with the industry average to arrive at a conclusion.

 I have further broken down the total operating income into two major segments: (1) GM automotive and (2)GM financial.

-In summary, GM total revenue comes from two major revenue segments which are automotive and GM Financial.
+To sum up, GM total revenue comes from two major business segments which are automotive and GM Financial.

 References and Credits

 1. Financial figures in all charts above were obtained from financial statements available in General Motors Investor Relations.

 2. GMC Sierra HD Denali image is used under creative commons license and sourced from the following websites: GMC Sierra.

 Other posts that you might be interested:

 - GM total debt and liabilities